 The topic of the Ministry for the Environment's first LTIB is He aha ngā mahi ka whai ake ināianei?
-Me pēhea te whakarite i te toiora o te whenua me te tangata ā muri atu - Where to from here?
+Me pēhea te whakarite i te toiora o te whenua me te tangata ā muri atu | Where to from here?
 How we ensure the future wellbeing of land and people.
 This places an emphasis on whenua (land) - an intergenerational taonga (treasure).
 The topic was chosen because land connects every part of te taiao (the environment).
 How land is cared for affects lakes, rivers, oceans, air, climate and native species.
 The health of the land and wellbeing of people are also closely interconnected, because land is central to Aotearoa New Zealand's economy, culture and many other aspects of society.
 The land must be well looked after to ensure a resilient, sustainable future for everyone.

 This LTIB looks towards the year 2050, which represents an important timescale for both climate change and native ecosystems.
 Aotearoa New Zealand has committed to being carbon neutral by 2050 (Climate Change Response (Zero Carbon) Amendment Act 2019).
 Te Mana o te Taiao - Aotearoa New Zealand Biodiversity Strategy outlines a framework for the protection, restoration and sustainable use of indigenous biodiversity through to 2050 (DOC, 2020).
 This aligns with the Convention on Biological Diversity, which outlines a global vision to combat ecosystem loss (DOC, 2018; United Nations, 1992).

 While 2050 is the marker point for this LTIB, actions taken today will be felt well beyond this.
 The Ministry's aspiration - a flourishing environment for every generation - means looking further into the future at the wellbeing of generations to come.
+Our impacts on future generations are often not reflected in decision-making, and so this briefing sought out perspectives of young people, that their voice might be heard.

-In this draft LTIB, we propose ways Aotearoa New Zealand can change the relationships it has with the land.
+In this LTIB, we propose ways Aotearoa New Zealand can change the relationships it has with the land.
 Achieving transformational change requires participation and collaboration from people across all areas of society, including institutions, iwi and hapū, businesses, communities and individuals.
-It is important everyone can contribute.
-This draft briefing is intended to serve as a conversation starter, to engage New Zealanders on the long-term future of the land.
-We want everyone's input on what the future should look like, because this will help influence the Ministry's upcoming work.
+It is important everyone can take part.
+This briefing is intended to contribute to the ongoing conversations in this area, to engage New Zealanders on the long-term future of the land and offer a path forward.